alissongtw/ecommerce-api/README.md

 ## Web Interface
 To access the web interface, open your browser and navigate to `http://localhost:3000`.
 The web interface provides a user-friendly way to interact with the API.

+## Swagger
+To access the Swagger UI, open your browser and navigate to `http://localhost:3000/api-docs`.
+The Swagger UI provides a way to interact with the API and view the available endpoints.

 ## Endpoints

 ### Products